unicode-org/cldr/docs/ldml/tr35-dates.md

    * For example, "GMT+3" or "UT+3" or "HPG+3" => Etc/GMT-3
    * When parsing, the absence of a numeric offset should be interpreted as offset 0, whether in localized or global formats.
 For example, "GMT" or "UT" or "UTC+0" or "HPG" => Etc/GMT
 4. If S matches the fallback format, extract P = {0} [ie, the part in parens in the root format] and N = {1}.
-   If S does not match, set P = "" and N = S
+   If S does not match, set P = "" and N = S.
    If N matches the region format, then M = {0} from that format, otherwise M = N.
    * For example, "United States (Los Angeles) Time" => N = "United States Time", M = "United States", P = "Los Angeles".
    * For example, "United States Time" => N = "United States Time", M = "United States", P = "".